 Check out Ardent on Milwaukee’s East Side for a truly unique to Milwaukee dining adventure.
 Just make sure to book your spot well in advance.
 A dinner reservation is required.

 As the name would suggest, Lake Park Bistro is a classic French-inspired bistro tucked away in the East Side’s Lake Park.
 The restaurant boasts fantastic views of Lake Michigan, a swanky bar with great cocktails, and easily some of the best French fare in the city.

 While the restaurant serves an amazing brunch and has food service during lunchtime, Lake Park Bistro is probably best visited for a romantic dinner in Milwaukee.
 The restaurant is part of the Bartolotta Restaurants in Milwaukee, which is known around the city for its great restaurants and dishes.

 The pastry-covered escargot is traditionally prepared in garlic butter, or go for the mixed plate of house-made pates and cheeses if with a group.
 The Sole Meuniere is filleted tableside in a classic presentation, and Filet Mignon Au Poivre will take you away to Paris with its rich green peppercorn brandy sauce.
 Save room for one of the expertly crafted French desserts.

 While you may not get a view of the Eiffel Tower from this restaurant, you will have to settle for some perfectly crafted French dishes with an outstanding view of the lake.

 3. Five O’Clock Steakhouse

-Open since 1946, Five O’Clock Steakhouse is one of the best steakhouses in Milwaukee for an expertly poured martini and a perfectly grilled steak.
-Expect to get the full supper club experience, where your table comes garnished with a relish tray and bread, and the salad that is included with the steak arrives on a rolling cart.
+Open since 1946.
+Five O’Clock Steakhouse is one of the best steakhouses in Milwaukee for an expertly poured martini and a perfectly grilled steak.
+Expect the full Wisconsin supper club experience, where your table comes garnished with a relish tray and bread, and the salad included with the steak arrives on a rolling cart.

 - Make reservations online at OpenTable